kcsubigya8-bit/Casino-Web/README.md

 # Casino-Web
 This is my future deciding project
-Author -  Subigya KC
+<p>Author -  Subigya KC <br />
-<p>In this project our team is working to build an interactive casino website.</p>
+In this project our team is working to build an interactive casino website.</p>